polycube-network/polycube-codegen/README.rst

     polycube-codegen -i pcn-simplebridge.yang -o output_dir -l go

+In its final processing step, polycube-codegen relies on the online service https://generator.swagger.io/api/gen/clients generator to create the code stub; hence this requires Internet connectivity.

 Alternatively, if you do not want to install the ``polycube-codegen`` tool, you can use the same syntax in the provided Docker image.

 Docker
 ^^^^^^